aleya-kaushik/SiB4-CT-ENSO/README.md

 # ENSO Terrestrial Carbon Response Scorecard

-GitHub Pages test build for the CONUS NOAA climate-region prototype.
+GitHub Pages test build for the CONUS NOAA climate-region and global regions prototypes.

 ## Publish with GitHub Pages
 1. Create a public repository (for example `enso-terrestrial-carbon-dashboard`).